ROSbots/rosbots_setup_tools/README.md

 More details to come... the current not-so-short instructions:

-## Using existing ROSbots image
+## Using existing ROSbots image (after you've downloaded it)
+1. Unzip the image file
-1. On a Linux or Mac machine:
+1. On a Linux or Mac machine, dd the image to your micro-sd card mapped to rdiskN (replace N with the actual number):
   1. sudo dd if=rosbots-xxx.img of=/dev/rdiskN conv=sync
 1. Insert the micro-sd into your RPi then power up
 1. ssh pi@xxx.xxx.xxx.xxx (IP address assigned to your RPi)